The table of old times,

 - Freshly ground black pepper

-- Garum : if like me you are not planning to start creating this ancestral sauce, you can very well use colatura di alici or Nuoc-Mâm fish sauce.
-For purists, Spanish researchers analyzed remains found in sealed clay storage jars in a building in Pompeii and, with a recipe for garum believed to have been written in the 3rd century AD, they recreated this which they claim to be the first 2000 year old fish sauce.
-It is now marketed in Spain under the name “Flor de Garum” .
+- 2 tablespoons of Garum : if like me you do not plan to get into the creation of this ancestral sauce, you can very well use the Cochatura di Alici or the Nuoc-Mâm fish sauce.
+For purists, Spanish researchers have analyzed leftovers found in clay storage jars sealed in a building in Pompeii and, with a recipe for Garum which would have been written in the 3rd century AD, they recreated what they claim to be the first 2000-year-old fish sauce.
+It is now marketed in Spain under the name of "Flor de Garum" .

 The preparation